 If you continue north on the Coventry Canal, the countryside features landscaped quarries (more attractive than they sound).
 You would need to turn around before Nuneaton, in the Griff Arm after bridge 18, about two hours from Hawkesbury.

 The first stretch runs through woodland, passing the occasional farm as well as two of the attractive cast iron bridges that are a feature of the North Oxford Canal.
 These take the towing path over James Brindley’s original late 18th century contour line of the canal which was shortened in 1830.

-After one and a half hours you navigate the small tunnel at Newbold, after which most people look for a mooring before or after the next bridge, to take advantage of one of the two pubs, the ‘Barley Mow’ and the ‘Boat’, that adjoin the canal at right angles (this is because the original canal ran in front of the pubs but is now a lane).
+After one and a half hours you navigate the small tunnel at Newbold, after which most people look for a mooring before or after the next bridge, to take advantage of the ‘Barley Mow’ pub, that adjoins the canal at right angles (this is because the original canal ran in front of the pub but is now a lane).
 In Newbold churchyard you can see the remains of the earlier tunnel and there is another pub, the ‘Crown’, near the shops.

 The next hour sees more woodland, a boat yard and a golf course as the canal skirts attractively round Rugby towards Hillmorton Locks.
 (These locks will take you uphill.
 They were part of the 1830 improvement which called for a doubling of the standard 7ft wide locks to speed the flow of commercial boats and so compete with the new wide locks on the Grand Union).

 This is about as far as most people go – you can turn around Just before or just after the first lock, or after the third at the top.
 The last possible turning point for a day trip is about half an hour further on just past the ‘Old Royal Oak’ pub, (providing good food and a marvellous safe ‘soft’ indoor play area for young children downstairs).
 It is however about four hours back to base from here.